baofengyun/python-tunnelclient/README.md

 This is an client plugin for VPNServer modified based on [python-octaviaclient](https://github.com/openstack/python-octaviaclient).
-You need to have Git installed on your system before install this plugin.